ThatFruedDued/JustSomeRandomFiles/GamerHax/Kahoot/README.md

 `javascript:fetch('https://thatfrueddued.github.io/JustSomeRandomFiles/GamerHax/Kahoot/BadNameFilterBypass.js').then(function(response){response.text().then(function(text){eval(text);});});`

 Click the bookmarklet one time when entering game PIN on https://kahoot.it.
 Then, you can join a Kahoot! as a name that is normally filtered.
 This works with all of my other hacks, meaning that even bots will bypass the filter.
-You can also use this with the Nickname Generator Bypass.
-Just keep in mind that this hack must be activated first.
+You can also use this with the Nickname Generator Bypass. **IMPORTANT**: This script **must** be activated **before** other scripts in order for it to function.

 ## Kahoot!
 Name Too Long Bypass